Women's World Cup: First Week Brings Big Wins, Gorgeous Goals — And Some Controversy

 But the U.S. shrugged off such criticism.

 "We knew that every goal could matter," Morgan said after the game, referring to the fact that goal differential can affect which team ranks at the top of the group.
-'When it comes to celebrations, I think this this was a really good team performance tonight, and I think it was important for us to celebrate with each other."
+'When it comes to celebrations, I think this was a really good team performance tonight, and I think it was important for us to celebrate with each other."

-The Leaderboard
+The leaderboard

 Three teams have already secured two wins, making them very likely to advance: France, Germany and Italy.

-Host country France looked powerful – and dangerous to its future opponents – in Les Bleus' opening day 4-0 win over South Korea.
-Eugénie Le Sommer got the game off to a rollicking start with a goal in the 9th minute off a pass from captain Amandine Henry.
+Host country France looked powerful — and dangerous to its future opponents — in Les Bleus' opening day 4-0 win over South Korea.
+Eugénie Le Sommer got the game off to a rollicking start with a goal in the ninth minute off a pass from captain Amandine Henry.

 Defender Wendie Renard, who hails from the Caribbean island of Martinique and stands 6 feet, 1 inch tall, scored two headers and showed how France will be a force on corner kicks.
 And Henry closed off the night with a gorgeous goal in the 85th minute.